 85-year-old marathoner is so fast even scientists marvel

-Oldest person to run a marathon in under four hours has led scientists to reassess aging and performance
+Oldest person to run marathon in under four hours has led scientists to reassess ageing and performance

 Runner Ed Whitlock at his home in Milton, Ontario, Canada.
 Photograph: Ian Willms/The New York Times.